cibolabs/api-docs/afm_tile.md

 than 250 kg/ha.

 Call the /legend endpoint to return a text version of the colour table.

+Specify the name of the product as the first path parameter to this endpoint.

 /legend does not support the fractionalcover product.
 Please contact us if you